The Role of Subsurface Oxygen in the Local Oxidation of Zirconium and Zirconium Nitride Thin Films

 Thin Solid Films

 Farkas, N.; Zhang, G.; Donnelly, K. M.; Evans, Edward; Ramsier, R. D.; and Dagata, J. A., "The Role of Subsurface Oxygen in the Local Oxidation of Zirconium and Zirconium Nitride Thin Films" (2004).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 424.